 We’ve asked Richard Durrant, head of conveyancing at Boys & Maughan Solicitors, to share his top tips, so you’ll have fewer surprises along the way.

 - I’ve bought a house before, so I know the process.
-Do I even need a solicitor this time?
+Do I need a solicitor this time?

 - Solicitors are notoriously expensive.
 How do I know I’m getting value for money?